daranzolin/OLDdaranzolin.github.io/_posts/2016-10-30-calculate-edi.markdown

 <!--more-->

 [The precise formula can be found on Ed-Data's old website,](https://www.ed-data.k12.ca.us/Pages/Ethnic-Diversity-Index-Calculation.aspx) but it is obviously of little value until put into a computational environment.
-Here's one possible instantation in R:
+Here's one possible instantiation in R:

 {% highlight r %}
 library(tidyverse)